Before the US Intervention in Syria

 Initially, they were just anti-government protests and demanded the resignation of the autocratic ruler Bashar-Al-Assad, but it gradually mushroomed into a full-scale civil war that had drawn the regional and world powers into it.
 In 2015, the UN estimated that more than 250,000 were killed and 4.5 million people had fled from Syria to the neighboring states of Turkey, Jordan, and Lebanon.

-Moreover, 6.5 million Syrians have been internally displaced.2 The sectarian differences arose between the state’s Sunni majorities against the Shia Alawite sect to which the President belonged to.
+Moreover, 6.5 million Syrians have been internally displaced.2 The sectarian differences arose between the state’s Sunni majorities against the Shia Alawite sect to which the President belonged.
 To worsen the situation, the Jihadist group of the Islamic State of Iraq and Syria (ISIS) gained prominence and the Hezbollah interfered in the area which was near Lebanon.

 The Kurdish created the Syrian Democratic Forces (SDF) and started working with the Sunni Arab militias to constantly create chaos in Syria.
 All of these factors had triggered unrest in the entire state.
 During the entire chaotic situation in Syria, Iran and Russia backed the Shiite government of Bashar Al Assad.
 Iran had spent billions of dollars to bolster Bashar’s regime by providing weaponry, military advisors, and oil transfers.
 Meanwhile, Russia launched an air campaign against the opposition of Bashar’s regime.
-S

 The Shia Islamist movement of Hezbollah also provided battlefield support.
 The US intervention in Syria was after a chemical attack by the Syrian government took place in 2013 which killed hundreds of people.
-In 2014, a US-led coalition alongside Arab allies launched air strikes against the ISIS.3 The United States also backed the Kurdish, their SDF, and aided and trained them.
-Moreover, Turkey, Saudi Arabia, UK, France, and Jordan also supported the Sunni dominated opposition.
+In 2014, a US-led coalition alongside Arab allies launched air strikes against ISIS.3 The United States also backed the Kurdish, and their SDF, and aided and trained them.
+Moreover, Turkey, Saudi Arabia, the UK, France, and Jordan also supported the Sunni dominated opposition.

 US’s Motives for the Intervention in Syria

-On September 14, 2013, the US decided to deal with Russia by dismantling the chemical weapons arsenal of Syria, and on September 23, 2014, the US decided to fight ISIS (ISIL or Daesh) who proclaimed to have established the ‘‘Caliphate‘‘ in Syria and Iraq.
+On September 14, 2013, the US decided to deal with Russia by dismantling the chemical weapons arsenal of Syria, and on September 23, 2014, the US decided to fight ISIS (ISIL or Daesh) which proclaimed to have established the ‘‘Caliphate‘‘ in Syria and Iraq.
 Washington then decided to deploy 2000 soldiers which were mostly the Special Forces along with the Kurdish force of 50,000 to overrun ISIS.

 The US also planned to make an army of 500 guerilla rebels to fight ISIS; however, this plan was abandoned.
 As soon as Donald Trump took office in 2017, a barrage of cruise missiles was fired at Syria’s Shayrat base which was believed to be the site from where a chemical attack could be launched.
 In 2018, the US along with France and UK retaliated against chemical attacks launched by the government in the rebel-held areas of Idlib and Damascus.4